facebook/react-native-website/docs/alert.md

 - Two buttons mean 'negative', 'positive' (such as 'Cancel', 'OK')
 - Three buttons mean 'neutral', 'negative', 'positive' (such as 'Later', 'Cancel', 'OK')

 By default alerts on Android can be dismissed by tapping outside of the alert box.
-This event can be handled by providing an optional options parameter, with an onDismiss callback property { onDismiss: () => {} }.
+This event can be handled by providing an optional `options` parameter, with an `onDismiss` callback property `{ onDismiss: () => {} }`.

-Alternatively, the dismissing behavior can be disabled altogether by providing an optional options parameter with the cancelable property set to false i.e. { cancelable: false }
+Alternatively, the dismissing behavior can be disabled altogether by providing an optional options parameter with the cancelable property set to false i.e. `{ cancelable: false }`.

 Example usage: